 How to install Proton VPN Edge extension in Microsoft Edge

-Follow these simple steps to add the Proton VPN extension to Edge:
+Follow these simple steps to add the Proton VPN extension to Edge: Is edge vpn secure: a comprehensive guide to edge VPN security, reliability, risk factors, and best practices 2026

 - Open Microsoft Edge and go to the Edge Add-ons store.